indianajohn/jopenvrwrapper/README.md

 }
 ```

-A build.gradle file is included as well as a pre-made Gradle wrapper; on any
+A `build.gradle` file is included as well as a pre-made Gradle wrapper; on any
-machine with the JDK on it, running this should be as simple as running
+machine with the JDK on it, running this should be as simple as running:

 ```
 ./gradlew run